lehins/massiv/massiv-scheduler/README.md

   putStrLn "\nDone"
 ```

-The order of how characters appear is important, since it actually shines a light on the actual
+The order in which characters appear is important, since it directly relates to the actual order in
-order in which jobs are being scheduled:
+which jobs are being scheduled and executed:

 * `c`, `d` and `e` characters will always appear after `b`
 * `e` will always appear after `c`